Mercypearls/Celo-tutorial/README.md

 Celo oracles are specialized components that enable smart contracts to interact with external data.
 They act as bridges between the blockchain and off-chain data sources, fetching and verifying data to make it available within the Celo ecosystem.

-## Celo Oracles Overview

-Oracles are essential for decentralized applications that require real-time data, such as price feeds, weather information, or other external API data.
-They enable smart contracts to access and utilize this off-chain data.

 ## Why are Oracles Important?